GasPROt/reportcybersec/report.md

 Please note that to coerce authentication from the victim, for convenience we used the PetitPotam tool requiring the credentials of the victim, but keep in mind that in some environments you could use the un-authenticated flavour or just use mitm6 tool as shown in section 2B.

 ### Attack 4 Resource Based Constrained Delegation (RBCD)
-For this attack we'll move into Kerberos territory; RBCD in extreme synthesis is about configuring some systems in Active Directory to be allowed to request Kerberos tickets on behalf of other users (more details can be found [here](https://posts.specterops.io/kerberosity-killed-the-domain-an-offensive-kerberos-overview-eb04b1402c61)).
+For this attack we'll move into Kerberos territory; in extreme synthesis RBCD allows services to impersonate users when accessing resources on behalf of those users.
+Unlike traditional delegation, RBCD is configured on the resource's account, specifying which accounts can delegate to it (more details can be found [here](https://posts.specterops.io/kerberosity-killed-the-domain-an-offensive-kerberos-overview-eb04b1402c61)).

-The attribute msDS-AllowedToActOnBehalfOfOtherIdentity contains a value that represents an object we trust for any authentication originated from it.
+The attribute msDS-AllowedToActOnBehalfOfOtherIdentity has to be set on the resource's account, it contains a value that represents an object that is trusted for any authentication originated from it.
+Please note that any computer account is able to set this property on itself.
 For example, if SRV02 has its attribute msDS-AllowedToActOnBehalfOfOtherIdentity set to srv01, this means that srv02 trusts authentications coming from srv01.

-Please note that any computer account is able to set this property on itself.
-Essentially, if we can relay a computer account (that is allowed to add additional computers to the domain) to LDAPS, we can compromise the relayed computer by impersonating a domain admin on the relayed computer (aka the victim).
+This has a tremendous security implication: if we can relay to LDAPS an account that is allowed to add additional computers to the domain, we can compromise the relayed computer by impersonating a domain admin on the relayed computer (aka the victim).
+What happens under the hood is that:
+- as before ntlmrelayx intercepts NTLM authentication requests and relays to LDAPS
+- the tool authenticates to the LDAP server as the relayed user/machine account (e.g., NTLMLAB/VICTIM$)
+- A new computer account (e.g., newlycreatedpc$) is created in the target domain
+- The msDS-AllowedToActOnBehalfOfOtherIdentity attribute of VICTIM$ is updated to allow newlycreatedpc$ to impersonate other users
+- newlycreatedpc$ can now use Kerberos delegation (S4U2Proxy) to impersonate users when accessing resources on VICTIM$.

-This time we use the delegate-access flag for the command:
+Lets see all this in practice, this time we use the delegate-access flag for the command, that does all the hard work for us :
 ```
 ntlmrelayx.py -t ldaps://10.0.0.100 --delegate-access
 ```